LaunchCodeEducation/gis-devops/src/project-requirements/mapnotes-api/index.rst

 - start the bootRun command
 - start the Tomcat web server

-At this point you would be able to use ``curl`` to manual test your API as you develop.
+At this point you would be able to use ``curl`` to manually test your API as you develop.

 .. admonition:: warning